Hematopoietic cell surface markers (CD34 and more)

 • Blood cancers: Leukemias and lymphomas have characteristic marker expression patterns that aid in their diagnosis and classification.

-By tracking changes in CD marker expression over time, doctors can evaluate the effectiveness of treatment for certain conditions like leukemia or monitor immune cell function after organ transplantation.
+By tracking changes in CD marker expression over time, we can evaluate the effectiveness of treatment for certain conditions like leukemia or monitor immune cell function after organ transplantation.

 Researchers are constantly discovering new CD markers and their functions, contributing to our understanding of the immune system and developing novel diagnostic and therapeutic tools.